Furnace Repairs

 • Faulty electrical parts can cause weak or cold air to come out of your furnace unit, including the safety switches, power, thermostat, heating elements, motor, and more.
 Using a multimeter, you can test each of these parts to see if power is getting to them, or you can even use a flashlight to do a visual inspection and see if anything looks burned or melted.

 • A clogged air filter can be a common reason for issues with the furnace.
 A furnace filter is there to catch any dust and pollutants from circulating through your air ducts and into your air.
 Over time, it will become filled with dust and make it difficult for your system to run efficiently if not regularly changed, since the air handler will have to run more to try to get past the blockage and reach the desired temperature.
-Changing dirty air filters is the quickest and easiest furnace repair you can perform and can save money in energy bills by allowing the hot air to run unobstructed through your ductwork.
+Changing dirty air filters is the quickest and easiest electric furnace service you can perform and can save money in energy bills by allowing the hot air to run unobstructed through your ductwork.

 • Look at the heating elements to see if they look corroded or cracked.
 Instead of a gas valve and pilot light, in an electric furnace, the heating elements create heat by electric currents passing through them, and they can become worn down over time.
 If they need to be replaced, you will have to call an electric furnace repair specialist.